-We know that sometimes your personal circumstances – the school or college you go to, the opportunities and support you’ve had – might make it harder for your potential to stand out when you apply for university.
-We want to make sure that everybody gets assessed fairly, based on your creative potential.
-Our Contextual Admissions process helps us make sure this happens.
+We know that external factors – such as the school or college you go to and the opportunities and support you’ve had – might make it harder for your creative potential to stand out when you apply to university.

-To start with, you need to be a UK-based student (with home fee status), applying for our Foundation Diploma in Art and Design or any of our undergraduate courses to start in 2021.
+- applying for our Foundation Diploma in Art and Design or any of our undergraduate courses.

-- are from an area in England in quintiles 1 and 2 of the Index of Multiple Deprivation (IMD) which measures deprivation in England;
+- You're from an area in England in deciles 1 to 4 of the Index of Multiple Deprivation (IMD), which measures deprivation in England.

-- are from an area in the UK with a low rate of participation in higher education POLAR (POLAR version 4 quintiles 1 and 2);
+- You're from an area in the UK with low rate of participation in higher education.

 How does it work?